aws/amazon-chime-sdk-js/demos/serverless/README.md

 npm run deploy -- -r us-east-1 -b <my-bucket> -s <my-stack-name> -a meeting
 ```

-#### ChimeSDKMeetings Namespace vs Chime NameSpace
+#### ChimeSDKMeetings Namespace vs Chime Namespace
-The Chime and the ChimeSDKMeetings are both Amazon Chime's AWS clients to help builders create the Amazon Chime SDK meeting, attendees, enable transcription features and so on.
-Going forward, we will be using ChimeSDKMeetings client as the default client.
+The AWS.Chime and the AWS.ChimeSDKMeetings are both Amazon Chime's AWS clients to help builders create the Amazon Chime SDK meeting, create attendees, and enable optional meeting features such as transcription.
+AWS.ChimeSDKMeetings is intended to replace the previous AWS.Chime client.

 For local deployment, you can provide an additional parameter -u false if you want to use the legacy Chime SDK client over the ChimeSDKMeetings client.